jasondrawdy/Krypta/README.md

 The technical documentation of Krypta should serve as a guide and will hopefully answer any questions you may have while using the software.
 With this in mind, I hope you enjoy using Krypta and will continue doing so.

 # License
-Copyright © ∞ Jason Drawdy (CloneMerge)
+Copyright © ∞ Jason Drawdy

 All rights reserved.